Dileepkumarpatelpalamu/curd-php-app/README.md

-# AJAX Based CRUD PHP Application
+# CRUD PHP AJAX APP

 This repository contains a **Core PHP + MySQL CRUD application** implemented using **AJAX**.
 The complete functionality is handled using **only two PHP files** for simplicity and clarity.